-Declines in optimum growth temperatures over ontogeny as a mechanism for TSR-like growth dynamics does not rely on the assumption that the ratio of the coefficients for energy gains and losses decline with temperature.
-In fact, we find that when using sub-peak temperatures, the average intraspecific predictions about the activation energy of metabolism and consumption do not differ substantially, which implies there is no clear loss or gain of energetic efficiency with warming within species (all else equal).
+Declines in optimum growth temperatures over ontogeny as a mechanism for TSR-like growth dynamics do not rely on the assumption that the ratio of the coefficients for energy gains and losses declines with temperature.
+In fact, we find that when using data from sub-peak temperatures only, the average intraspecific predictions about the activation energy of metabolism and consumption do not differ substantially, which implies there is no clear loss or gain of energetic efficiency with warming within species (all else equal).
 This is in contrast to other studies, e.g. Lemoine & Burkepile (2012) and Rall et al. (2010a).
 However, it is in line with the finding that growth rates increase with temperature (e.g. Angilletta & Dunham 2003), which is difficult to reconcile from a bioenergetics perspective if warming always reduced net energy gain.
-Our analysis instead suggests that the mismatch occurs when accounting for unimodal consumption rates over temperature.
-The reason for the unimodal thermal response of consumption is not well understood, it may be a mechanism to protect aerobic scope by not overshooting post-meal oxygen consumption (Jutfelt et al. 2020).
+Our analysis instead suggests that the mismatch between gains and losses occurs when accounting for unimodal consumption rates over temperature.
 The match, or mismatch, between the temperature dependence of feeding vs. metabolic rates is a central question in ecology that extends from experiments to meta-analyses to food web models (Vasseur & McCann 2005; Rall et al. 2010b; Lemoine & Burkepile 2012; Fussmann et al. 2014; Lindmark et al. 2019).
 Our study highlights the importance of accounting for non-linear thermal responses for two main reasons.
-First, the thermal response of net gain reaches a peak at temperatures below the peak for consumption.
+First, the thermal response of net energy gain reaches a peak at temperatures below the peak for consumption.
 Secondly, as initial warming commonly leads to increased growth rates, the effect of warming on growth rates should depend on temperature rather than growth being assumed to be monotonically related to temperature.

-The life-stage dependent optimum growth temperatures has previously been suggested as a component of the TSR (Ohlberger 2013).
-And though previous studies have found declines in optimum growth temperatures with body size in some species of fishes and other aquatic ectotherms (Wyban et al. 1995; Panov & McQueen 1998; Steinarsson & Imsland 2003; Björnsson et al. 2007; Handeland et al. 2008), others have not (Brett et al. 1969; Elliott & Hurley 1995).
+Life-stage dependent optimum growth temperatures have previously been suggested as a component of the TSR (Ohlberger 2013).
+Although previous studies have found declines in optimum growth temperatures with body size in some species of fishes and other aquatic ectotherms (Wyban et al. 1995; Panov & McQueen 1998; Steinarsson & Imsland 2003; Björnsson et al. 2007; Handeland et al. 2008), others have not (Brett et al. 1969; Elliott & Hurley 1995).
 Using systematically collated growth data from experiments with variation in both size and temperature treatments (13 species), we find that for an average fish, the optimum growth temperature declines as it grows in size.
 This is despite the small range of body sizes used in the experiments (only 10% of observations are larger than 50% of maturation size) (SI Appendix, Fig. S1).
 Individuals of such small relative size likely invest little energy in reproduction, which suggests that physiological constraints contribute to reduced growth performance of large compared to small fish, in addition to increasing investment into reproduction (Barneche et al. 2018).